wu1wu/docs/language/css/index.md

 # css

-A subset of css selectors and attributes are supported
+CraftML provides a subset of CSS selectors and attributes to make it easy to

-Usage:

 * make a model look prettier
 * visualize the composition of a model